 The Brennzünder 39 came in boxes of 15, sealed in waxed cardboard boxes.
 The late war boxes carried the same warning as the Brennzünder 24 boxes; "mit weicher Abfeuerung".

-A new version was introduced in March 1943 called the "Brennzünder 39 (umg.)", "(umg.)" being the abreviaton for "umgeändert" (right picture above).
+A new version was introduced on the 29th of July 1942 called the "Brennzünder 39 (umg.)", "(umg.)" being the abreviaton for "umgeändert" (right picture above).
 Translated it would read "Burning fuse model 39 (reconstructed)".
-This totally new and longer fuse caused problems.
-The fuse could no longer be used in the Nebelhandgranate as it would not fit, but was now ready for duty with the Stielhandgranate 24, once again replacing the Brennzünder 24.
+This totally new fuse caused problems.
+The fuse could no longer be used in the Nebelhandgranate, but was now ready for duty with the Stielhandgranate 24, once again replacing the Brennzünder 24.

 A paper tag from inside of a transportation box.
 It states that the box contains 15 Brennzünder 39 (umg.) and 15 Sprengkapseln Nr.
 8.

 The commercial "Sprengkapsel no. 8" was used as detonator.

 It was a small, open-ended tube made of aluminum with a 2 grams load.
 Very early versions were made of copper.

 The explosive in any hand grenade contains an amount of potential energy, but to release the energy it must be detonated.
 Explosives used in hand grenades are formulated as insensitive as possible, to make them stable and safe to handle.
 They will not explode if accidentally dropped, mishandled or exposed to fire.
 In order to detonate a hand grenade, a detonator (or blasting cap) is needed.
 The detonator contains an explosive that is easy to ignite and which will provide the energy needed to start a detonation in the more stable explosive used in the hand grenade.
 This is the reason why the Stielhandgranate 24 was shipped without the detonators or fuses installed.